justinkhant/BatteryAlarm/README.md

-This is only for mac.
+This is only for macos.
 ======

 About